Bolid1/babel-plugin-react-intl-extractor/README.md

 because this plugin expects only "react-intl" value for param `moduleSourceName`

 #### Options

+- **`cleanUpUnusedMessages`**: When active, unused message descriptors will be removed from extracted and lang files.
+Note: extracted file should be removed before enabling this option

 - **`extractedFile`**: The target location where the plugin will output a descriptors for each component from which React Intl messages were extracted.
 Default: "./src/translations/aggregated.json"